 IBM Cloud Docs

-Authorizing pods in your cluster to IBM Cloud services with IAM trusted profiles
+Authorizing resources with IAM trusted profiles

-Authorizing pods in your cluster to IBM Cloud services with IAM trusted profiles
+Authorizing resources with IAM trusted profiles

 Virtual Private Cloud Classic infrastructure Satellite